Skip to main content

 A practical guide to restaurant social media from someone who eats out too much.
 Platform picks, content that actually works, and mistakes I see owners make.

 That is what modern restaurant marketing looks like.
 Not a billboard.
 Not a Yelp listing.
-A 12-second video made in between lunch and dinner service that earned a family restaurant thousands of dollars in revenue they otherwise would not have had.
+A 12-second video made between lunch and dinner service that earns a family restaurant real revenue it otherwise would not have had.

-The research backs it up: 45% of US diners say they have tried a new restaurant because of a social media post in the past year.
-Not because of an ad.
-Because of a post.
-This is the single biggest shift in restaurant marketing in a decade, and most independent restaurant owners I talk to are either ignoring it, doing it badly, or burning out trying to keep up with it.
+The shift is real: a large share of diners now say they have tried a new restaurant in the past year because of a social media post, not an ad.
+It is the single biggest change in restaurant marketing in a decade, and most independent owners are ignoring it, doing it badly, or burning out trying to keep up.

-I have been building Sydium, a social media management tool, and talking to a lot of small business owners in the process.
-I am also, by every reasonable measure, an obsessive restaurant customer.
-This post is the honest version of what actually works for restaurants in 2026, what you can safely skip, and how to do this without adding a 15th hour to your day.
+I build Sydium, a social media management tool, and I talk to a lot of small business owners.
+I am also an obsessive restaurant customer.
+Here is what actually works for restaurants in 2026, what you can safely skip, and how to do it without adding an extra hour to your day.

 Why Most Restaurant Social Media Does Not Work

-Let me be direct: most restaurant social media accounts I look at are bad.
+Most restaurant accounts I look at are bad.
 Not because the owners are lazy.
 Because they are following advice that was true in 2018 and is no longer true.

 The typical bad restaurant account looks like this: a grid of perfectly lit food photos, captions that say things like "Our new autumn menu is here!" or "Come try our famous burger!", posted three times a week, with maybe 20 likes each.
 The food looks great.
 The engagement is nothing.
 The owner wonders why it is not working.